 - Scientific Research & Development: comparison of theoretically determined and measured modes

-Modalys is the engine used to create virtual instruments using simple physical objects, measurements, or even a three-dimensional mesh.
-The user can create an instrument and then decide how it will be played.
+At the heart of Modalys is an engine used to create virtual instruments using simple physical objects, measurements, or even 3D meshes.
+The user creates instruments and then decide how they should be played & controlled.
 To create a virtual instrument the user must define:

 - The objects that will be used to make the instrument (e.g. tube, string, membrane, plate, plectra, bow, hammer, etc.).
-These objects are recreated in the computer will standard settings that can be modified;
+These objects have standard settings that can be entirely customized if desired;

 - The controllers that let the user change the settings of a playing style in time and to play the instrument.